-Customer satisfaction can be classified into different categories, and actions can be taken to move them in a positive direction.
-Delight, on the other hand, is what peak customer satisfaction would be – where a customer is so happy with the product or service that they come back for it again.
+Customer satisfaction is usually segmented into different categories, and organizations can take actions to steer customers in a positive direction.
+However, when it comes to customer delight, it defines peak customer satisfaction where they are so happy with the product or service that they come back for it again.

 Referral Vs. Influence

 Customers who are satisfied with your product or service will likely share good reviews, which may help you get new clients or generate further interest.
 At the same time, customers who have experienced delight are likely to be more proactive in sharing their positive experiences with friends, colleagues, and family members.
 Their influence is more powerful and translates into improved brand perception.

 Return purchases Vs. Loyalty

 Satisfied customers may return for return purchases, don’t feel the compulsion to stick to your brand, and can swing to a competitor if they get a better price, value, quality, or new features.
 A delighted customer is far more loyal and would think of something other than going to a competitor.
 In the case of SaaS businesses, customer delight can be a crucial differentiator, and providing additional value increases loyalty and strengthens the relationship with the brand.

 Long ago, customer delight was desirable but optional for a business.
 However, in the post-pandemic business environment, delighting customers to ensure their loyalty is necessary for any business to stay on course.
 Holding on to existing customers is the only way to survive and flourish amidst competing brands.
 Let’s give you a snapshot of why customer delight matters: